CamilaJaviera91/modern-data-pipeline-gcp/README.md

 cd modern-data-pipeline-gcp
 ```

-#### 🧭 Step-by-step guide to create a virtual environment in VS Code
+#### 🧭 Step-by-step guide to create a virtual environment in VS Code:

 1. Open the command palette
 Press `Ctrl + Shift + P` to open the command palette.